Contact us 07969 391370

 Fitzpatrick Skin Types I–VI

-How Your Skin Responds to UV & Energy‑Based Treatments
+Fitzpatrick Skin Types I–VI: Understanding How Your Skin Responds to UV & Energy-Based Treatments

-Fitzpatrick I — Very fair, always burns
+Fitzpatrick I — Very fair, always burns, often associated with sensitive skin.

 Male vs Female Skin